togashidm/Machine-Learning-ExerciseTracking/README.md

 **5. Propose Machine learning models base on the exploratory data**

 I used the *caret* package in this work.
 Caret stands for Classification And REgression Training.
 It is a great toolkit to build  classification and regression models.
-Caret also provides means for: Data preparation, Data splitting, Training a Model, Model evaluation, and  Variable selection.
+Caret also provides the means for: Data preparation, Data splitting, Training a Model, Model evaluation, and  Variable selection.

 **5.1.
 Data Preparation - Removing redundant variables by a correlation matrix**

 The data variables may be correlated to each other, which it may lead to redundancy in the model (*_assumption_*).
-By using `findCorrelation` from the *caret* package, we can obtain the correlation matrix of between the data variables.
-The function can plot the the entity data set to visualise those correlations (See Figure 1).
-The plot makes less difficult the choice for threshold of the correlation coefficient in  order to remove the redundant variables.
-I choose that a absolute value for correlation coefficient of 0.90 as the threshold.
+By using `findCorrelation` from the *caret* package, we can obtain the correlation matrix between the data variables.
+The function can plot the entity data set to visualise those correlations (See Figure 1).
+The plot makes it less difficult to choose the threshold of the correlation coefficient in  order to remove redundant variables.
+I chose an absolute value for correlation coefficient of 0.90 as the threshold.
 Seven (7) other variables can be dropped.
 ```R
     library(caret)
     library(corrplot)